 We play it like a standard gift exchange – where everyone “playing” brings one gift, is assigned a number and then as numbers get drawn out of a hat you get to choose a gift from the pile.
 The first person opens a gift, the second person can either take that gift or open a NEW gift.
 The third person can choose from either open gift, or can open another gift.
 If someone steals your gift, you can steal someone else’s open gift (just not the one that was stolen from you) or you can open a new gift.
 Each time a new gift is open, that’s the end of that “round” and the next number is drawn.
 (We play that a gift is “frozen” – no longer available for stealing – after you have had it 3 times.
 But we were finding that no one really needed any of the very generic gifts you bring to a party like that, we were playing just to play, not to get the gifts.
 So we started calling it the garage sale gift exchange – meaning anything goes.
 Bring whatever you want to get out of your house.
 ANYTHING.
 Whatever you end up with you have to take home.

-After the kids go to bed – have “just you guys” Christmas traditions
+17. After the kids go to bed – have “Christmas Date Night”

 We bought both of these on DVD because they are non-negotiable Christmas watching.)
 Your “just you guys” tradition can be super simple, but it’s important to focus on each other once in a while.

 It’s so easy to forget that Christmas is all actually about the fact the Christ came here for us, to be with us, to save us.
 This is something I will do with my kids, every year.
 Take the time out in the busy Christmas season to focus on Jesus, and thank Him.

 20. Make a Christmas eve gift box

 My parents always chose one little gift that we were allowed to open on Christmas eve, after Church, and I always looked forward to that SO MUCH!
 I love love love the idea of a Christmas Eve gift that’s just one gift for the whole family – like a family movie night – since I do also like the idea of keeping Christmas clutter free.
 Your Christmas eve box could include a movie, matching family pajamas (my favorite pajamas in the whole world are Lazy One pjs – I would do a whole family set of these…), and snacks.

-Christmas morning music and hot chocolate
+21. Christmas morning music and hot chocolate